-On 9 July 1970 Ove Arup spoke to a meeting at Winchester, UK, of his partners from the practices around the world bearing the Arup name.
-His talk was in response to the collective desire to continue working together, despite the changes that would take place as the founding partners progressively retired and gave up ownership, handing over control to the successors they would choose for these practices.
+On 9 July 1970 Ove Arup spoke to a UK meeting of his partners from the practices around the world bearing the Arup name.
+His talk was in response to their collective desire to work together.
+It addressed the changes that would take place as the founding partners progressively retired and gave up ownership, handing over control to their successors.

 The pre-natal name of 'key speech' for this talk has endured, in recognition of the fact that in it Ove both states the aims of the firm and analyses in his very distinctive way the principles through which they may be achieved.